ishika-devikar/ishika-devikar/README.md

 I’m a **creative thinker** with a curious mind — I love breaking down problems and rebuilding them into smart, user-friendly digital solutions.
 Whether it's an app idea, a tech challenge, or a daily inconvenience, I turn **"what ifs" into working code.**

-🔍 One of my favorite projects:
-  I built a custom **Telegram automation solution** to fix a problem I faced — rather than waiting for a tool, I coded one myself.

 🔭 I’m currently working on:
   📱 A **Movie Streaming Android App**